AvivC/RibbonLang/docs/guide.md

 -----

-This concludes this guide of programming in Ribbon.
+This concludes this guide for programming in Ribbon.
 There are additional builtin functions and corners of the language.
 Please explore the source code to learn more.

-As an example of a real use of Ribbon, I invite you to check out [the source code for this 2D game written entirely in Ribbon](../src/game).